NikUstimenko/acoustotreams/docs/operators.rst

     )

-For example, here we change from the expansion in :class:`~acoutreams.ScalarPlaneWaveBasisByUnitVector` to the expansion by x and y components.
+For example, here we change from the expansion in :class:`~acoustotreams.ScalarPlaneWaveBasisByUnitVector` to the expansion by x and y components.
 For such a basis change, it is necessary that the material and the wave number is specified.